How to Doodle/Nuudle (Date Survey Tools)

 Why & When

 Finding regular or specific meeting dates with your peer working group, initiative or academic committees, online surveys are often used.
 They come in multiple shapes and sizes - meaning in various user interfaces, visualizations and data protection levels.
+Most of them are created by one person and can be sent around via e.g. email using a link that leads to the survey.

 Examples for Date Survey Tools